S-codes14/smaller-sites/README.md

-# SmallerSites
+# Smaller-sites

-## Drag and drop website designer javascript library.
+## Drag and drop website builder javascript library.

 Built with jQuery and Bootstrap 4.

-Using [Startbootstrap new page](https://startbootstrap.com/template-overviews/new-page/) for demo page and Bootstrap 4 components.
+Using [Startbootstrap landing page](https://startbootstrap.com/template-overviews/landing-page/) for demo page and Bootstrap 4 components.

 ### Features